elastisys/compliantkubernetes/docs/ciso-guide/faq.md

 You can read more about our commitment to community-driven open-source [by opening this link](../adr/0015-we-believe-in-community-driven-open-source.md).

-## Will GrafanaLabs change to AGPL licenses affect Compliant Kubernetes?
+## Will GrafanaLabs change to AGPL licenses affect Welkin?

 !!!note "TL;DR"

-    Users and administrators of Compliant Kubernetes are unaffected.
+    Users and administrators of Welkin are unaffected.

-Part of Compliant Kubernetes -- specifically the CISO dashboards -- are built on top of Grafana, which recently [changed its license to AGPLv3](https://grafana.com/blog/2021/04/20/grafana-loki-tempo-relicensing-to-agplv3/).
-In brief, if Grafana is exposed via a network connection -- as is the case with Compliant Kubernetes -- then AGPLv3 requires all source code including modifications to be made available.
+Part of Welkin -- specifically the CISO dashboards -- are built on top of Grafana, which recently [changed its license to AGPLv3](https://grafana.com/blog/2021/04/20/grafana-loki-tempo-relicensing-to-agplv3/).
+In brief, if Grafana is exposed via a network connection -- as is the case with Welkin -- then AGPLv3 requires all source code including modifications to be made available.

 The exact difference between "aggregate" and "modified version" is [somewhat unclear](https://www.gnu.org/licenses/gpl-faq.en.html#MereAggregation).
-Compliant Kubernetes only configures Grafana and does not change its source code.
-Hence, we determined that Compliant Kubernetes is an "aggregate" work and is unaffected by the ["viral" clauses](https://en.wikipedia.org/wiki/Viral_license) of AGPLv3.
+Welkin only configures Grafana and does not change its source code.
+Hence, we determined that Welkin is an "aggregate" work and is unaffected by the ["viral" clauses](https://en.wikipedia.org/wiki/Viral_license) of AGPLv3.

-As a result, Compliant Kubernetes continues to be distributed under [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) as before.
+As a result, Welkin continues to be distributed under [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) as before.

-## Will Min.io change to AGPL licenses affect Compliant Kubernetes?
+## Will Min.io change to AGPL licenses affect Welkin?

 !!!note "TL;DR"

-    Users and administrators of Compliant Kubernetes are unaffected.
+    Users and administrators of Welkin are unaffected.

 Min.io recently changed its license to [AGPLv3](https://blog.min.io/from-open-source-to-free-and-open-source-minio-is-now-fully-licensed-under-gnu-agplv3/).

-Certain installations of Compliant Kubernetes may use Min.io for accessing object storage on Azure or GCP.
-However, Compliant Kubernetes does not currently include Min.io.
+Certain installations of Welkin may use Min.io for accessing object storage on Azure or GCP.
+However, Welkin does not currently include Min.io.
 In brief, if Min.io is exposed via a network connection, then AGPLv3 requires all source code including modifications to be made available.

 The exact difference between "aggregate" and "modified version" is [somewhat unclear](https://www.gnu.org/licenses/gpl-faq.en.html#MereAggregation).
-When using Min.io with Compliant Kubernetes, we only use Min.io via its S3-compatible API.
-Hence, we determined that Compliant Kubernetes is an "aggregate" work and is unaffected by the ["viral" clauses](https://en.wikipedia.org/wiki/Viral_license) of AGPLv3.
+When using Min.io with Welkin, we only use Min.io via its S3-compatible API.
+Hence, we determined that Welkin is an "aggregate" work and is unaffected by the ["viral" clauses](https://en.wikipedia.org/wiki/Viral_license) of AGPLv3.

-As a result, Compliant Kubernetes continues to be distributed under [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) as before.
+As a result, Welkin continues to be distributed under [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) as before.

-## Can I use Datadog/Logz.io/Elastic Cloud with Compliant Kubernetes?
+## Can I use Datadog/Logz.io/Elastic Cloud with Welkin?

 !!!note "TL;DR"